antoniogioiacom/antoniogioia.com/src/pages/poor-mans-data-analysis-with-openai/index.md

 ---

-Ever since [OpenAI](https://openai.com) provided access to their _GPT-4_ API, I've been contemplating how to utilize it for data analysis of my own database.
+Ever since [OpenAI](https://openai.com) provided access to their _GPT-4_ API, I've been contemplating on how to utilize it for data analysis of my own databases.
 Although I'm not a data scientist, I'm familiar with the tools and techniques used in data science.
 I understand that I should ideally use something like Python/Pandas for comprehensive analysis of structured and unstructured data.
 However, today I'm feeling a bit lazy yet creative, and I want to find a solution that involves just some _javascript_ and a bit of _prompt engineering_.

-At work i manage a document-based database of properties.
-Each property has data such as city, address, zone, and category (apartment, studio flat, etc.).
+At work I manage a document-based database of properties.
+Each property has data such as city, address, zone, category (apartment, studio flat, etc.) and so on.
 Some properties may have available rooms, which can either be single or double rooms.
 Each room has a monthly rent cost and information about the tenants, including the type of tenants renting the house (students, erasmus, etc.).
 How can I use AI to analyze this data in the database and get answers to questions like:

 - Can you provide a list of available rooms in apartments in Rome?
 - What's the cheapest room available for students in Rome?
-- Are there any available rooms in the Stazione Termini zone in Rome?
+- Are there any available rooms around Stazione Termini in Rome?

 I repeat, the optimal solution would typically involve using some Python code utilizing Langchain and so forth.
 However, today **I want to HAVE FUN** and conduct an experiment.